 - Network security analyst

 You can also look forward to an enhanced career in your field.
-This might include new opportunities in management, or even a new career in a related field.
+This might include new opportunities in management or a new career in a related field.
 In addition to advisors and departments, Counseling and Career Services offers free job placement assistance to all students, so if you are looking for another position, we can help you find it.

 BAAS Concentration: Information Systems